cksdml1014/chanisong/_pages/publications.md

 - **Extending SBM and JBM to 3D Mechanisms**
   - Developed novel methods to expand the 2D frameworks of SBM and JBM into 3D applications.
-  - Created mechanisms using this methodology, some of which are currently under patent processes, and the methodology itself is being prepared for publication in a journal.
+  - Created mechanisms using this methodology, some of which are currently under patent processes, and the methodology itself is being prepared for publication in a <span style="color: blue;">journal</span>.

 - **Applying SBM to Solve Special Problems**
-  - Utilized SBM to develop a methodology for designing linkage systems in complex environments.
+  - Utilized SBM to develop a methodology for designing linkage systems in complex environments and is preparing for publication in a <span style="color: blue;">journal</span>.
   - The problem definition is critical to the originality of this research, and disclosing the target problem could jeopardize its uniqueness.
   - Details of the target problems and the research impact will be disclosed after journal acceptance.
   - However, **the problem definition, methods, results, and potential impact can be shared in private Zoom meetings**.